ADGA/AGS/NDGA Triple Registered Nigerian Dwarf Goats

 Lifespan

-Average Lifespan: Nigerian Dwarfs live between 15-20 years.
+Average Lifespan: Nigerian Dwarfs live between 10-15 years or about the same as a dog.

 hayrack.jpg